Paradise-Pi/ParadisePi/src/api/Readme.md

 # API

-The API is not a conventional REST API: it's a multi-transport API that is used to communicate between the two processes.
+The API is a conventional REST API, except one that is multi-transport.
+Either IPC is used to communicate between the two processes OR socket.io is used for HTTP clients.